dblevins/mdb-improvements/README.markdown

 ### Telnet ActivationSpec

 The following is the `ActivationSpec` for our Telnet Connector.
-It has two configuration options; `port` and `prompt`
+It has one configuration options; `prompt`

     package com.superconnectors.telnet.adapter;